cascadiajs/cascadiajs-2020/src/views/pages/content/august-prefunk.md

 ***Bio*** _As a CTO and software architect, David has led teams of engineers to ship projects like ultra-high-scale ad servers handling over 10 billion requests per day, online learning systems, white-label performance marketing SAAS platforms, and Project Matterhorn, the system that would eventually become Disney.com._

-***Junior to Senior*** js.la had been a monthly gathering of LA’s most interesting JS devs for 8 years.
+***js.la to js.online: Meetups & MMORPGs*** js.la had been a monthly gathering of LA’s most interesting JS devs for 8 years.
 Once the lockdown hit, we needed to figure out how to keep the community together without losing that special something.
 Would it be Zoom?
 Twitch?
 A bespoke React-based 90’s JRPG engine/audio conference app?
 I’ll tell you all about it.

 ## How to Participate